protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 Getting Started Java
 --------------------

-In this tutorial you will get a first look at a very simple eTrice model.
+In this tutorial you will have a first look at a very simple eTrice model.
 The goal is to learn the work flow of eTrice and to understand a few basic features of ROOM.

 **Preconditions**:

--   Installed JDT Eclipse
+-   Installed Eclipse JDT

 -   Activated *Build Automatically* option in Eclipse: *Project -&gt; Build Automatically*